 Marcus Bowman PhD

 I am a psychotherapist who works with adults (18+ years).
-I have been looking after clients in private practice in Cork for 25 years since 1997.
+I have been looking after clients in private practice in Cork since 1997.

 I help people who are suffering from a wide range of emotional problems, including depression, general anxiety, panic attacks, relationship problems, sexual problems, obsessive compulsive disorder, addictions, post-traumatic stress, transient delusional states, and so on.

 I work by talking with my clients and by discussing with them whatever is on their minds and worrying them the most on the day of the session.

 As a therapist I believe the most important thing is to understand the emotional conflicts that are active within the individual.
 Through the establishment of a therapeutic relationship with the client I help them to understand more deeply how these conflicts are keeping their symptoms alive.
 By illuminating more clearly the aspects of the conflicts that the client cannot see before coming to therapy, my job is to help the client to resolve these conflicts in a way that is no longer self-defeating.
 Good therapy is a way of discovering the resources for new development that lie hidden in the obstacles that have been holding us back.

 All therapy takes time.
 There are no immediate solutions to the serious problems of life.
 Successful psychotherapy depends upon a commitment in time and effort by both client and therapist to the process.
 And emotional health means something different for each of us; there is no general formula for health that we can apply for everyone.
 So therapy must be flexible and pragmatic.
 But taking the time to talk through one’s problems and concerns with a skilled therapist provides the best long-term solution to the emotional challenges of an increasingly complex world.

 University College Dublin, 1993, MA, on Nietzsche’s psychological theory.

 University College Dublin, 1997, PhD, on Psychoanalytic theory.